hei-synd-aml/01-Intro-to-ML/README.md

 python -m ipykernel install --user --name=venv_AML
 ```

-6. Update pip and install the requirements (if any)
+6. Update pip and install the requirements (if any).
+Otherwise, you can skip this step and install packages when needed
 ```
 python -m pip install --upgrade pip pip install -r requirements.txt